When to apply | Immediately after arriving in British Columbia |

 The easiest way to apply is to submit an application online.

-If you decide to submit a paper application (pdf) by mail, consider using a secure mailing method such as Canada Post Xpresspost.
+If you decide to submit a paper application by mail, consider using a secure mailing method such as Canada Post Xpresspost.

 International students